 Mediation can get you the compensation you deserve, without ever stepping foot inside a courtroom.

 Mediation is the last stop before trial.
 It is essentially a means of coming to a compromise that satisfies both parties.
-As you may know, settlement is usually the result of most trucking accident cases due to the financial toll required of the trucking company in a full-blown trial.
-However, trucking companies have to be forced to settle, it doesn't just happen.
-A good way to accomplish this is to mediate the case, thereby, affording your attorneys the opportunity to present your case in a setting much like and informal mini-trial.
-This has the effect of making the trucking company fearful of what will happen if they in front of a jury, prompting them to settle.
+As you may know, settlement is the end result of most truck accident cases, due to the financial toll required of the trucking company in a full-blown trial.
+However, trucking companies have to be forced to settle; it doesn't just happen.
+A good way to accomplish this is to mediate the case, thereby affording your attorneys the opportunity to present your account of what happened, in a setting akin to an informal mini-trial.
+This has the effect of making the trucking company fearful of what will happen if they have to litigate your case in front of a jury, prompting them to make a fair settlement offer.

 After a case begins, both parties' positions tend to harden.
 The injured person has staked out a position that he or she is owed a certain amount of damages, and the defendants either completely disagree that they are liable for the damages, or they dispute the dollar amount.
-Sometimes things get heated between the parties and compromise can be a high bar to jump over.
-A third party mediator, helps both sides come to a common ground (within the law) between getting the client the most damages possible, and not unjustly gouging the trucking company.
+Sometimes things get heated between the parties, and compromise can be a high bar to jump over.
+A third party mediator helps both sides come to a common ground between a client receiving less than they deserve given their losses, and unjustly gouging the trucking company.

 - How does mediation work?

 - Is mediating a truck accident case different than others?

 Mediation happens live and in person, typically at a mediator's office.
 The mediation opens with a meeting, called a joint session where both parties sit down together and present their view of the case to the mediator.
 Each party typically gets about 20 minutes for this portion of mediation.
 However, our attorneys are known for very lengthy and aggressive presentations.
 We often like to create videos that showcase the evidence that we'll show to a jury.
 In many cases, we will have conducted a mock trial before hand and will show footage of that to the defendants.